 What's the universal cause of depression?

-Because if there were some kind of universal cause to depression (just supposing there were) then perhaps we might want to know what that universal cause was.
-And that's the real point of this post: By understanding the What of depression (the causes) then perhaps we may avoid the pitfalls.
+Because if there were some kind of universal cause to depression—just supposing there were—then perhaps, we might want to know what that universal cause was.
+And that's the real point of this post: By understanding the What of depression (the causes) we can then avoid the pitfalls.

-Presently, if you were to ask any doctor why you're depressed, or where depression comes from?
+Presently, if you were to ask any doctor why you're depressed or where depression comes from?
 About the only thing they'll say is, “Depression is likely brought about by a stressful life event.”
-Peering over the DSM-5, they'll tell you all about what depression "looks" like but if you continue to press them about where it comes from, they won't be able to tell you anything definitive.
-And it's not because they're being coy or something it's because they genuinely don't know.
+Peering over their DSM-5, they can tell you all about what depression "looks" like, but if you continue to press them about where it comes from they won't be able to tell you anything conclusive.
+And it's not because they're being coy or something like that, it's because they genuinely don't know.
 Doctors truly don't have a good theory for depression or even understand what it is yet.

-Again, they can point out the symptoms and they can show you pictures of what a depressed brain looks like...but they do not know how depression comes about or why.
+Again, they can point out the symptoms and they can show you pictures of what a depressed brain looks like...but they don't really understand how depression forms or why.

 So how are we going to do this?